google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.6.
+This is Nucleus 0.5.7.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.5.7:
+* Upgrade protobuf settings to support TensorFlow 2.4.0 specifically.

 New in 0.5.6:
 * Upgrade to protobuf 3.9.2 to support TensorFlow 2.3.0 specifically.